solace-iot-team/Bosch-IoT-Showcase/README.md

 - Click anywhere in your project in the Project Explorer (so Eclipse knows which project to flash)
 - Click Flash in the XDK Devices panel.
 - Check the console output
-   - if it says "Invalid application", try the next steps to fix
+   - if it says "Invalid application", try the next steps to fix it
    - if it says "Jumping to application", then your device has successfully booted the application

 ### Dealing with "Invalid Application"
 This seems to happen from time to time.
+Don't give up until it worked.

 ![flashing_invalid_app](doc/images/flashing_invalid_app.png?raw=true "flashing_invalid_app")

 Try the following:
-- add the XDK Nature to the project
+- Add the XDK Nature to the project
 - Clean project
 - Build project
 - Flash again...